leo985/paipai_assistant/README.md

 # paipai_assistant
-this tool is a javafx  project for execising. it will include the following content:
+this tool is a javafx  project for execising and help people to offer a price quickly at auction. it will include the following content:

 1:how to use css in javafx
 2:how to load fxml dynamicially